mingrammer/diagrams/README.md

 $ pip install diagrams
 ```

 You can start with [quick start](https://diagrams.mingrammer.com/docs/installation#quick-start).
-And you can find [guides](https://diagrams.mingrammer.com/docs/diagram) for more details.
+And you can go [guides](https://diagrams.mingrammer.com/docs/diagram) for more details.

 ## Examples